 Component Developments was approached by C&C Catering to design, manufacture and supply the stainless steel drainage needed for the canteen kitchen.
 The floor finish was vinyl, and therefore Component Developments used their Vinoseal range, which has a vinyl clamping assembly.
 The vinyl is laid over a flange, then is clamped in position, leaving a neat floor finish and prevents the potential for seepage and bacteria growth.

 The channel systems were designed in partnership with C&C Catering, to ensure each kitchen appliance has the best possible drainage solution and to ensure the outlets co-ordinated with the connecting drainage pipework at high level below.
-Component Developments supplied stainless steel channels with four different widths to accommodate for the different kitchen appliances’ discharges.
-All systems came complete with built-in falls to a gully complete with a waste basket, odour trap, rodding port and a 110 diameter spigot.
+Component Developments supplied stainless steel drainage channels (3010 profile) with four different widths to accommodate for the different kitchen appliances’ discharges.
+All systems came complete with built-in falls to a 5200 gully complete with a waste basket, odour trap, rodding port and a 110 diameter spigot.
 All channels were topped with an anti-slip grating, to prevent employee injury.

 Component Developments also designed, manufactured and supplied stainless steel trapped outlet gullies, again with a Vinoseal clamping assembly.
 They also included removable waste baskets, odour traps, rodding ports and 110mm diameter vertical outlet spigots.
 Removable tundishes were supplied when it was needed.